-c.
+d.
 Policy ED 5.5 Retrofitting Older Office Environments, Encourage the intensification and retrofitting of existing office clusters with new pedestrian-friendly residential and retail uses to provide attractive and competitive live-work destinations that reduce dependence on auto travel.
-The Site is in a transition area from an older existing office cluster to the north and the NC Museum of Art to the south.
+The Site currently has an aging three-story office building located within an older existing office cluster.
 The NX-7-CU zoning will allow a multifamily with small-scale retail development to come to this area, which should enhance its ability to attract workers to the area and reduce their dependence on cars.